lacounty-isab/workshops/git/readme.md

     Added Git-on-Windows installation section.
 ```

 * The `-2` option is important.
-It limits the output to two entries.
+It limits the output to two commits.
   Without this option (or some other range restriction), the output
-  will list all commits that could scroll your screen for hundreds
+  will list all commits which could scroll your screen for hundreds
   of lines.

 * The entries are listed in **reverse chronological** order.